 NOTE: I’ll begin this experience report with a brief disclaimer.
 It’s been less than three years since I returned to shooting 35mm film after switching to digital photography over 20 years ago.
 I’ve inundated myself with as much film education as possible between web articles and advice from experienced film shooters.
 But, since my prior experience with film is decades old, this review is from a rather novice point of view.

-These images are from a 36 exposure roll of Kodak Professional Portra 160 35mm Color Negative Film that I shot on a recent beach trip.
+These images are from a 36-exposure 35mm roll of Kodak Professional Portra 160 Color Negative Film that I shot on a recent beach trip.
 The first roll captured on my Minolta X-700 and MD Rokkor-X 50mm f/1.7 was Kodak Professional Ektachrome E100 35mm Color Transparency Film.
 I prefer the look of the image shot on Kodak Portra 160.

-- For film to match or exceed the quality of modern 35mm format digital cameras, you need to shoot medium to large format film. ↩
+- For a film to match or exceed the quality of modern 35mm format digital cameras, you need to shoot medium to large format film. ↩